 - Helping Grieving Children and Teenagers (American Society of Clinical Oncology)

 - Helping Your Child Deal with Death (Nemours Foundation) Also in Spanish

-- How Children Understand Death & What You Should Say (American Academy of Pediatrics) Also in Spanish
+- How Children Understand Death and What You Should Say (American Academy of Pediatrics) Also in Spanish

 - Grief and Loss as Alzheimer's Progresses (Alzheimer's Association)